pagkly/Zed/Investopedia3/How the Q Ratio – Tobin's Q Works.md

 ## What the Q Ratio Can Tell You

-The Tobin's Q ratio is a quotient popularized by [James Tobin](https://www.investopedia.com/terms/j/james-tobin.asp) of Yale University, Nobel laureate in economics, who hypothesized that the combined [market value](https://www.investopedia.com/terms/m/marketvalue.asp) of all the companies on the stock market should be about equal to their replacement costs.
+The Tobin's Q ratio is a quotient popularized by [[James Tobin]](https://www.investopedia.com/terms/j/james-tobin.asp) of Yale University, Nobel laureate in economics, who hypothesized that the combined [[market value]](https://www.investopedia.com/terms/m/marketvalue.asp) of all the companies on the stock market should be about equal to their replacement costs.

 While Tobin is often attributed as its creator, this ratio was first proposed in an academic publication by economist Nicholas Kaldor in 1966.
 In earlier texts, the ratio is sometimes referred to as "Kaldor's v."

 A low Q ratio—between 0 and 1—means that the cost to replace a firm's assets is greater than the value of its stock.
 This implies that the stock is undervalued.
-Conversely, a high Q (greater than 1) implies that a firm's stock is more expensive than the [replacement cost](https://www.investopedia.com/terms/r/replacementcost.asp) of its assets, which implies that the stock is [overvalued](https://www.investopedia.com/terms/o/overvalued.asp).
+Conversely, a high Q (greater than 1) implies that a firm's stock is more expensive than the [[replacement cost]](https://www.investopedia.com/terms/r/replacementcost.asp) of its assets, which implies that the stock is [[overvalued]](https://www.investopedia.com/terms/o/overvalued.asp).

 This measure of stock valuation is the driving factor behind investment decisions in Tobin's Q ratio.
 When applied to the market as a whole, we can gauge whether an entire market is relatively overbought or undervalued; we can represent this relationship as follows: